When repositioning brands makes sense

 As a result, success breeds defensiveness when repositioning brands.
 Holding onto present success exceeds willingness to reevaluate.
 As a result, brands are afraid to mess much with success.

-We’ve made all our bread and butter over the years precisely for this reason.
-Human beings fear change. (read about our behavioral modeling here.
+For this reason, we’ve made all our bread and butter over the years precisely.
+Human beings fear change.
+(Read about our behavioral modeling here.
 It aids us in understanding human motivations) And wildly afraid of change when successful.

-Our clients come to appreciate our bluntness and recognize that they can trust us not to play political games.
-We have an outside-in perspective that allows us to be dispassionate in brand repositioning.
+Our clients appreciate our bluntness and recognize that they can trust us not to play political games.
+Our outside-in perspective allows us to be dispassionate in brand repositioning.

 Here is how we reposition brands: